 Bullying of children with disabilities and Special Educational Needs in schools: briefing paper for parents on the views and experiences of other parents, carers and families

-This briefing forms part of the suite of briefings for school leaders, teachers and policy makers emerging from the current (2010/11) work of the Anti-Bullying Alliance on the issue of the bullying of children and young people with Special Educational Needs and/or disabilities in schools.
+Anti-Bullying Alliance on the issue of the bullying of children and young people with Special Educational Needs and/or disabilities in schools.

-This briefing is based on the results of an online survey completed by around 80 parents and carers of disabled children.
+It is based on the results of an online survey completed by around 80 parents and carers of disabled children.
 It is supported by the knowledge and materials of Contact a Family’s work with families with disabled children.
 The briefing highlights some of the key themes raised by families with disabled children, and some of the ways they feel bullying could be dealt with when it occurs in and around the school environment.

 Impact of caring for a disabled child on family life Having a disabled child can have a huge impact on family life.
 Parent carers face a unique combination of emotional, social, physical and financial pressures that impact on family life.
 Without support, families find it difficult to take part in normal daily activities and can become very isolated and feel unable to cope.
 This can affect the well being of the whole family.